-Potentially pathogenic fungi include yeasts (eg, Candida albicans) and dermatophytes.
-Dermatophytes are molds that require keratin for nutrition and must live on stratum corneum, hair, or nails to survive.
+Potentially pathogenic fungi include yeasts (single-celled organisms, eg, Candida albicans) and dermatophytes.
+Dermatophytes are molds (multicellular filaments of organisms) that require keratin for nutrition and must live on stratum corneum, hair, or nails to survive.
 Human infections are caused by Epidermophyton, Microsporum, and Trichophyton species.
 These infections differ from candidiasis in that they are rarely if ever invasive.
 Transmission is person-to-person, animal-to-person, and, rarely, soil-to-person.
 The organism may persist indefinitely.
 Most people do not develop clinical infection; those who do may have impaired T-cell responses from an alteration in local defenses (eg, from trauma with vascular compromise) or from primary (hereditary) or secondary (eg, diabetes, HIV) immunosuppression.

 Common dermatophytoses include

 Symptoms and signs of dermatophytoses vary by site (skin, hair, nails).
 Organism virulence and host susceptibility and hypersensitivity determine severity.
 Most often, there is little or no inflammation; asymptomatic or mildly itching lesions with a scaling, slightly raised border remit and recur intermittently.
 Occasionally, inflammation is more severe and manifests as sudden vesicular or bullous disease (usually of the foot) or as an inflamed boggy lesion of the scalp (kerion Kerion Tinea capitis is a dermatophyte infection of the scalp.
 Diagnosis is by clinical appearance and by examination of plucked hairs or hairs and scale on potassium hydroxide wet mount.
 Treatment... read more ).